FullHuman/purgecss/docs/Extractor.md

 # Extractor

-PurifyCss relies on extractors to get the list of selector used in a file.
+Purgecss relies on extractors to get the list of selector used in a file.
 There are multiples types of files that can contains selectors such as html files, templating files like pug, or even javascript file.

 ### Using an extractor